shreyaNagunuri/Edge-Impulse-RubikPi/average-workflow/avg-workflow.md

 To find more ways to modify the code to improve accuracy and efficiency, check out this documentation by Edge Impulse: [Neural Networks documentation](https://docs.edgeimpulse.com/knowledge/concepts/machine-learning/neural-networks)

-What I have included in the code is simply the settings that I found work best for this dataset.
+The settings included in the code are those that I found to work best for this dataset.

 ### Running the training
 1. Open **Transfer Learning → Switch to Keras (Expert) mode**.